zhumingpassional/Maxcut_CSCI/README.md

 The partial results are stored in [Google Drive](https://drive.google.com/drive/folders/1gkpndZPj09ew-s9IvrWEZvvCFDWzd7vL?usp=sharing).

 ## Performance
 In the following experiments, we use GPU during training by default.
+The best-known results are labed by bold.

 1) __Gset__